aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/auto-filter-data/_index.md

-//Save the copy of workbook as .xlsx file.
+//Save a copy of the workbook as a .xlsx file.

 objBook.SaveCopyAs("e:\\test2\\vsto_autofilter.xlsx");